AlDrAkU/powerplant-coding-challenge/README.md

-## TODO will add a DockerFile if time allows, co2 cost.
+## TODO will add co2 cost if time allows.